RynnAethelWulf/Skin-Cancer-Data-Analysis/README.md

 ---

-<p align="center">  A report that breaks down the game's purchasing data into meaningful insights.
+<p align="center">  A report that breaks down the skin cancer regiments data into meaningful insights.
     <br>
 </p>